software-mansion/react-native-reanimated/LIMITATIONS.md

 ### FlexBasis

 Even though changes of this property are calculated properly during the animation, they aren't applied to the view.
-Other flex properties, such as `flexBasis` and `flexShrink` work fine, so they should be used for animations if possible.
+Other flex properties, such as `flexGrow` and `flexShrink` work fine, so they should be used for animations if possible.

 ### Fill mode with Fractional Iteration Count